Corky Calhoun

 David "Corky" Calhoun (born November 1, 1950) is an American former professional basketball player.
 Calhoun played in the NBA from 1972 to 1980 after playing college basketball for the Penn Quakers.
 Calhoun was the first-round selection (4th overall) of the Phoenix Suns in the 1972 NBA draft.
-He won an NBA championship as a member of the 1976–1977 Portland Trail Blazers.
+He won an NBA championship as a member of the 1976–1977 Portland Trail Blazers, playing an important part with his defense on Julius Erving in the championship series.

-Basketball career
+Early life

+Calhoun was born on November 1, 1950, in Waukegan, Illinois.
+His father Ace Calhoun played semipro basketball.
+He attended Waukegan High School.
+In 1967, his team was undefeated and Calhoun was an all-state basketball player.
+As a senior, he averaged around a modest 15 points per game because of the team's deliberate and defense-oriented playing style; the team averaging only 55 points per game.
+He was a high school All-American.